PhBrb/LaserLeashS3/README.md

 A Software for Spectroscopy Stabilization of your Laser (using [Stabilizer](https://github.com/sinara-hw/Stabilizer) & [Pounder](https://github.com/sinara-hw/Pounder))

 Key features:
+ - Network Oscilloscope
  - MQTT GUI
- - Network Oscilloscope
  - Click & lock

-Using this software we demonstrated a frequency modulation spectroscopy (FMS).
+Using this software, we demonstrated a frequency modulation spectroscopy (FMS).
 A laser beat measurement with an existing modulation transfer spectroscopy (MTS) has been conducted, but a conclusive measurement on the stability of the system has yet to be made.

 ![GUI Image](media/GUI.PNG)